shiraji/KotlinConf2017/talk.md

 If you have a problem, ask other contributors like me.

 How?
-OK, let's talk about how to communicate with others.
+OK, let's go to the next topic.
+Communicating with other developers

 For communication, we mainly uses 3 tools, slack, youtrack, and github.